 Some changes may mean you are entitled to a higher reduction, but others may mean you receive a lower amount or you may no longer be entitled to a reduction.

 Your entitlement will usually start on the Monday after we receive your application.
 If you would like it to start from an earlier date, you must have a good reason for not applying earlier.
 We can consider backdating your application for up to 6 months.

 If you want us to consider backdating, you must write to us giving your reasons for not applying at the appropriate time.
 The reasons you give must apply throughout the period which you are applying for.

 If you have reached State Pension Credit qualifying age, then your application automatically covers the last 3 months from the date it is received (provided you are due to pay Council Tax during that period).
 If you reach State Pension Credit qualifying age within that period it will only be paid from then.

 When you make a claim for Housing Benefit or Council Tax Reduction, your claim should be supported with evidence.
-You should provide this evidence within 14 days to us at the address below, or to a Local Office.
+You should provide this evidence within 14 days to us at the address below, or to a Customer service centre.

 If you choose to return your evidence to a Customer service centre, we recommend you make an appointment.
 Although it is not always necessary, this will make sure you receive the best possible service.
 To arrange an appointment please call 03451 55 11 55.